Gold: $2316.50 Silver: $27.41 Platinum: $983.00 90% Junk $1 FV: $19.6 Gold/Silver Ratio: 84.51

 • Minted by the Royal Mint and colonial commonwealth mints.

-The British suspended the minting of gold sovereigns in 1932 after dropping the gold standard the year prior.
-The Royal Mint continued limited issues of bullion coins until resuming regular production in 1957.
-Since then, these coins have been issued annually.
-Today, modern sovereigns are popular among both investors and collectors.
+The British suspended minting gold sovereigns in 1932 after dropping the gold standard the year prior.
+The Royal Mint continued limited issues of bullion coins until resuming annual production in 1957.
+Today, modern gold sovereigns are popular among both investors and collectors.

-Gold sovereigns are minted in 22-karat gold, containing 91.67% pure gold.
-They have a weight of 7.9881 grams, with a total gold content of 0.2354 troy ounces, slightly less than one quarter ounce.
-The coins have a diameter of approximately 22.05 mm and a thickness of around 1.52 mm.
+Each British Gold Sovereigns is a known unit of value, minted in 22-karat gold which is 91.67% pure gold.
+They have a total gold content of 0.2354 troy ounces, slightly less than one quarter ounce and a diameter of 22.05 mm and a thickness of 1.52 mm.

-The British Sovereign is one of the most popular coins with gold buyers for a variety of practical reasons.
-Each coin is minted with roughly 1/4 oz of pure gold which makes it an excellent store of value for those interested in stacking gold.
+These are popular with investors for a variety of practical reasons.
+As a tangible asset with slightly less than 1/4 oz of pure gold, they make an ideal store of value and wealth for those interested in stacking gold.

 British Gold Sovereign Specifications